JINXER000/GIE-mapping/README.md

 catkin_make
 source devel/setup.bash
 ```

+## Launch the mapper
+### Caution
-Before launching any examples, please revise the *log_dir* parameter in the corresponding .yaml file
+- Before launching any examples, please revise the *log_dir* parameter in the corresponding .yaml file
 to your own directory, otherwise an error will be thrown.

-## Launch the mapper
+- If the local size is too large, an "invalid argument" error will be thrown due to CUDA does not support such a large thread-block.
+- The parameters *bucket_max* and *block_max* has to be increased if you are doing large-scale and fine-resolution mapping.
+The initialization time may be longer.

 ## Try with datasets
 ### UGV-corridor
 Please download the dataset [here](https://drive.google.com/file/d/1COHl_jEaWHl09kPolfXgYs66_YTrb3uH/view?usp=sharing).